 Now I want to go back.

-In the past, whenever I would be with people who were talking about how they’d like to go back to being 16 or 21 or 39, I would always say I didn’t want to go back.
+In the past, whenever I would be talking with people who were saying that they’d like to go back to being 16 or 21 or 39, I would always say I didn’t want to go back.
 Each age has its benefits and trials.
 Each phase of my life has had its rewards and challenges.
 I have never wanted to go back to redo or un-do things.

 I want to go back.
 I would not un-do anything – I just want to do it again.